 This post contains affiliate links.
-I will be compensated for any purchases made through those links at no additional cost to you.
-Thank you for your support!
+If you make a purchase after clicking them, we will be compensated, but there is no additional cost to you.
+All opinions expressed are our own.
+Thank you for your support

 This post contains affiliate links.
 If you make a purchase after clicking them, we will be compensated, but there is no additional cost to you.
 All opinions expressed are our own.
 Thank you for your support.

 I recently have seen ads for Cracker Barrel restaurant advertising their Cinnamon Roll Pie.
 That sounded intriguing to me, so I got on line and checked out just what this thing is.
 Surprisingly, it turns out that their pie is actually cinnamon rolls baked in a pie crust.
 Interesting and probably good but it sounds very starchy to me.
 The idea got my wheels turning though and I thought, "What if the Cinnamon Rolls were the crust of the pie?"